logicstick/newbieavr/README.md

 6. ButtonGame
 This project will try to create a game in which LEDS are connected on port B and on PORT D. And these LEDs can be triggered with button.
 The faster someone presses the button that player will win.

+7. TcNTLightBlinking
+This project will start with TCNT and will work uptill we are able to blink LED once a second.

+8. TCNT_DIGITAL_CLOCK
+This project will create a clock which will show 1second and 1/7th of a second.

 Please check this repo of library.